On stronger conjectures that imply the Erd\"os-Moser conjecture: Stronger conjecture --- Part I

 \section{Stronger conjecture --- Part I}

-The strongly monotonically increasing function $S_k$ is a polynomial of degree $k+1$ as a result of \eqref{eq:Sk-sum}.
+The strictly increasing function $S_k$ is a polynomial of degree $k+1$ as a result of \eqref{eq:Sk-sum}.
 One may not expect that consecutive values of $S_k$ have highly common prime factors, such that $S_k(m+1)/S_k(m)$ is an integer for sufficiently large $m$.

 \begin{conj} Let $k, m$ be positive integers with $m \geq 3$.
 Then

 \end{conj}

 Note that we have to require $m \geq 3$, since $S_k(1) = 0$ and $S_k(2) = 1$ for all $k \geq 1$.
 Due to the well-known identity $S_1(m)^2 = S_3(m)$, a solution for $k=1$ implies a solution for $k=3$.
 Hereby we have the only known solutions